Blog

 How to achieve zero downtime with 8 common database changes

-Every change to a database can be split up into a series of so small chunks then when applied one-by-one together with coordinated changes to the application everything keeps running if nothing has happened.
-It works because the application always stays compatible with the database.
-In the next …
+Every database change can be split into a series of sufficiently small chunks.
+When applied one-by-one with coordinated application changes, the system continues running without interruption.
+This works because the application remains compatible with the database at every step.
+The following table …

 Understanding why people underestimate software complexity

-Software gets complex very fast over time.
-Developers and business people alike tend to underestimate how costly software development is.
-To illustrate the point we make up a fictious restaurant table reservations system.
-It should be a sufficiently generic problem domain that the reader can follow …
+Software complexity grows rapidly over time.
+Developers and business people alike often underestimate how costly software development is.
+To illustrate this, let's use a fictitious restaurant table reservations system.
+It is a sufficiently generic problem domain for the reader to follow easily. …

 Optimize for developer cycles, not CPU cycles

 Performance in software development matters less than you might think.
-I bet that you waste plenty of CPU cycles and memory for zero good reasons somewhere you aren't looking at and wouldn't look at by intention.
-Example: binary vs textual encoding Today I had a talk to a fellow developer who …
+You're almost certainly wasting significant CPU cycles and memory for no good reason—in parts of the codebase you don't intentionally monitor.
+Example: binary vs textual encoding Today, I spoke with a fellow developer who argued …

 Forget about serverless